sameryadav/eds-masterclass/docs/migration-exercise.md

   --data @resources/index-config.yaml
 ```

-You can verify the index config in the index admin tool mentioned above to confirm that things are looking good and edit as necessary.
+- Then, go to https://labs.aem.live/tools/index-admin/index.html to review your index config.
+- Add a second index called `blog` using the index admin tool.
+    - Value for `include` should be `/blog/**`

 ## Step 4: Create sitemaps pointing to their indices
 - Go to https://labs.aem.live/tools/sitemap-admin/index.html